anaheino/booksnstuff/README.md

 ## Running the project:

-1. Go to docker folder
-2. run 'docker-compose up' (if not working, try running mvn clean install -DskipTests in root folder first)
+1. Run mvn clean install -DskipTests && cd docker && docker-compose up in the root directory.
-3. Navigate to localhost:8080 or localhost:8081 in browser
+2. Navigate to localhost:8080 or localhost:8081 in browser

 ## Some notes on the implementation:
 Of the top of my head, this is of course lacking a lot of things, but here are some that came to mind: